Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Further discussion and Ablation study

 \subsection{Density estimation and likelihood value}

 Recall that the output in the inference step of Algorithm~\ref{alg:algorithm} has the form

-Let's consider: $\exp(p(z_t;\hat{\alpha}) * (z_t^\top \theta_{g_i}))$, if the likelihood value of $p(z_t;\hat{\alpha})$ is too large, then the output of the exponential function may go to a very large value, leading to the computer can not store to compute.
+Let's consider: $\exp(p(z_t;\alpha) \cdot (z_t^\top \theta_{g_i}))$, if the likelihood value of $p(z_t;\alpha)$ is too large, then the output of the exponential function may go to a very large value, leading to the computer can not store to compute.
 Therefore, we need to find a scaling technique to avoid this issue.

-Recall that for density estimation, we use \acrshort{KDE} for the toy dataset and Normalizing-Flows Real-NVP~\citep{dinh2017density,papamakarios2021normalizing} for other datasets.
-Instead of returning likelihood value $p(Z;\hat{\alpha})$, both these estimations return the logarithm of likelihood $\log(p(Z;\hat{\alpha}))$, then we need to take exponentially to get the likelihood value by
+Recall that for density estimation, we use Normalizing-Flows~\citep{dinh2017density,papamakarios2021normalizing}.
+Instead of returning likelihood value $p(Z;\alpha)$, this estimation returns the logarithm of likelihood $\log(p(Z;\alpha))$, then we need to take exponentially to get the likelihood value by

-By doing so, there will be two properties for the range of likelihood value $p(Z;\hat{\alpha})$.
-First, value of $p(Z;\hat{\alpha}) \neq 0$ by $\log(0)$ being undefined.
-Second, $p(Z;\hat{\alpha})$ is always positive by the output of the exponential function is always positive.
-As a result, we obtain the likelihood value $p(Z;\hat{\alpha})$ is in the range of $\left(0,+\infty\right]$.
+By doing so, there will be two properties for the range of likelihood value $p(Z;\alpha)$.
+First, value of $p(Z;\alpha) \neq 0$ by $\log(0)$ being undefined.
+Second, $p(Z;\alpha)$ is always positive by the output of the exponential function is always positive.
+As a result, we obtain the likelihood value $p(Z;\alpha)$ is in the range of $\left(0,+\infty\right]$.

-To avoid the numerical issue when $p(Z;\hat{\alpha}) \rightarrow +\infty$, we use the scaling technique to scale the range $\left(0,+\infty\right]$ to $\left(0,1\right]$ by the following formula
+To avoid the numerical issue when $p(Z;\alpha) \rightarrow +\infty$, we use the scaling technique to scale the range $\left(0,+\infty\right]$ to $\left(0,1\right]$ by the following formula

-It is also worth noticing that there also can be a case $e^{\log(p(Z;\hat{\alpha}))}$ in Equation~\ref{eq:explogdensity} goes to $+\infty$ if $\log(p(Z;\hat{\alpha}))$ is too large, therefore, we also need to scale it to avoid the numerical issue.
+It is also worth noticing that there also can be a case $e^{\log(p(Z;\alpha))}$ in Equation~\ref{eq:explogdensity} goes to $+\infty$ if $\log(p(Z;\alpha))$ is too large, therefore, we also need to scale it to avoid the numerical issue.
 The pseudo-code of our scaling algorithm and inference process is presented in Algorithm~\ref{alg:scaling}.